DPL LLC Announces Amendments to and Further Extension of Consent Solicitation

 News provided byDPL LLC

+The Consent Solicitation is being made at the request and expense of Horizon Parent, L.P. ("Parent") in connection with the transactions contemplated by that certain Agreement and Plan of Merger, dated as of March 1, 2026 (as amended, supplemented or otherwise modified from time to time, the "Merger Agreement"), by and among The AES Corporation ("AES"), Parent, and Horizon Merger Sub, Inc., a wholly owned subsidiary of Parent ("Merger Sub"), pursuant to which, upon the terms and subject to the conditions set forth therein, Merger Sub will merge with and into AES (the "Merger"), with AES surviving the Merger.

-The payment of the Increased Consent Fee with respect to the Consent Solicitation is conditioned upon satisfaction or waiver of certain conditions set forth in the Consent Solicitation Statement, including obtaining the consent of the Holders of a majority of the aggregate principal amount of Notes outstanding, and additionally upon the consummation of the Merger (as defined in the Consent Solicitation Statement).
-The Increased Consent Fee for the Notes is expected to be paid substantially concurrently with the consummation of the Merger, if it is consummated, which is currently expected to be in late 2026 or early 2027.
+If the Merger is not consummated, no Consent Fees will be paid, the Proposed Amendments will not become operative and the Notes will continue to be subject to the current terms and conditions of its indenture.
+Consent Fees are expected to be paid substantially concurrently with the consummation of the Merger, which is currently expected to occur in late 2026 or early 2027.
+If the Merger is not consummated by June 1, 2027 (subject to extension under certain circumstances), the Merger Agreement may be terminated by AES or Parent.

-Holders who have previously granted consents do not need to redeliver such consents or take any other action in response to the amendments described in this press release in order to be eligible to receive the Increased Consent Fee.
-Holders are referred to the Consent Solicitation Statement for the detailed terms and conditions of the Consent Solicitation with respect to the Notes.
+Holders who have previously granted consents do not need to redeliver such consents or take any other action in response to the amendments described in this press release in order to be eligible to receive the modified Consent Fee described above.
+Holders are referred to the Revised Solicitation Statement for the detailed terms and conditions of the Consent Solicitation with respect to the Notes.

 Goldman Sachs & Co.
 LLC and Citigroup Global Markets Inc. are serving as solicitation agents (the "Solicitation Agents") in connection with the Consent Solicitation.
 Global Bondholder Services Corporation ("GBSC") is serving as the information agent and tabulation agent in connection with the Consent Solicitation.
 Questions regarding the terms of the Consent Solicitation may be directed to the Solicitation Agents to Goldman Sachs & Co.
 LLC at (800) 828-3182 (toll free) or to Citigroup Global Markets Inc. at (800) 558-3745.
 Questions or requests for assistance in completing and delivering a consent or requests for copies of the Consent Solicitation Statement may be directed to GBSC at (855) 654-2014 (toll free) or by email to [email protected].